conradfr/ProgRadio/docs/index.md

 {:httpoison, "~> 1.8"}
 ```

 We'll use the French FIP radio as an example.
-This radio provides and endpoint returning json.
+This radio provides an endpoint returning json.

 We create the *lib/live_song/radio/fip.ex* file: